 - Doctoral thesis

-- Publication or other content production
+- Organising an event, exhibition or other production

 For the last two alternatives, please state the intended target audience.

 The amount of the personal monthly grant varies, depending on the stage of your career.
-If the applicant applies for the larger monthly grant, a description of the applicant’s career stage must be included on the application.

-Grant classification from the year 2021 onwards:
+Grant classifications for the year 2021 onwards are:

 - Grant 1: early career applicants and those working on their doctoral thesis €2,500/month (€30,000/year)